 Make It Convenient To Leave Reviews

-Since you’re asking your customer for a favor, the least you can do is make it easier for them to leave a review.
-If you send out a newsletter asking for a review, for example, make sure that you include a direct link in the email – that link should also be on your website, social channels.
+Since you’re asking your customer for a favor, the least you can do is make it easier for them.
+For example, let’s say you send out a newsletter asking for a review.
+Make sure that you include a direct link – that link should also be on your website, social channels.

 If you have a physical location, or even if you’re attending an industry event, you could have a tablet kiosk so that customers can share their experience with your brand in an interactive way that doesn’t require them to go out of their way.